AWS NAT Gateway Is Draining Your Budget — Here Are the Cheaper Alternatives

 What You Actually Save

-Surprised by how many teams skip this step, especially when the savings are immediate.
-If your ECS containers are pulling Docker layers from ECR (which stores layers in S3) or your Lambda functions are reading configuration from S3, that traffic has been flowing through NAT and costing you $0.045 per GB.
-A Lambda function reading from S3 1,000 times a day at even 1MB per read is 30GB a month.
-That’s $1.35 just for those Lambda calls.
-Multiply across all your functions and containers, and this endpoint typically saves teams 30–50% of their total NAT cost immediately, for zero ongoing cost.
+I’m still surprised by how many teams skip this step — especially when the savings kick in immediately.
+If your ECS containers are pulling Docker layers from ECR (which stores layers in S3) or your Lambda functions are reading configuration from S3, that traffic has been flowing through NAT and costing $0.045 per GB.
+A Lambda function reading from S3 1,000 times a day at 1MB per read is 30GB a month — $1.35 just for those calls.
+Multiply across all your functions and containers, and this endpoint typically saves teams 30–50% of their total NAT cost, for zero ongoing expense.

 One real gotcha — verify the endpoint policy after creation.
 By default it allows full access to S3 across all buckets.
 For production, tighten that to only the buckets your workloads actually need.
-It’s a small JSON endpoint policy and takes ten minutes to write properly.
+Small JSON policy, ten minutes to write properly.
+Don’t make my mistake of leaving it wide open for six months.

 Interface VPC Endpoints for Other AWS Services

-An Interface Endpoint creates an Elastic Network Interface in your subnet with a private IP address.
+An Interface Endpoint creates an Elastic Network Interface in your subnet with a private IP.
 Traffic to the supported AWS service routes to that ENI instead of out through NAT.
-The pricing is $0.01 per hour per AZ plus $0.01 per GB of data processed.
-Per AZ cost works out to $7.20/month in hourly charges, plus data processing.
-In three AZs, that’s $21.60/month in base charges per endpoint.
+Pricing is $0.01 per hour per AZ plus $0.01 per GB processed.
+Per-AZ cost works out to $7.20/month in hourly charges — so in three AZs, that’s $21.60/month in base charges per endpoint.
+Wait.
+That’s more than half of one NAT Gateway’s hourly cost, just for a single interface endpoint.
+The math here requires some care.

 When Interface Endpoints Actually Save Money

-The calculation depends entirely on your data volumes and how many services you’re hitting.
-Consider CloudWatch Logs.
-If your ECS tasks are generating 100GB of log data per month, and that traffic currently flows through NAT Gateway, you’re paying $4.50/month just in NAT data processing fees for logs.
-Add the $32.40 hourly contribution and the question becomes: does this traffic represent enough of your total NAT load to justify a $21.60/month interface endpoint?
+The calculation depends entirely on your data volumes and which services you’re hitting.
+Take CloudWatch Logs.
+If your ECS tasks are generating 100GB of log data per month flowing through NAT Gateway, you’re paying $4.50/month just in NAT data processing for logs.
+Does that traffic justify a $21.60/month interface endpoint?
+Honestly, no — not in isolation.
+Interface endpoints make sense when you combine several high-volume services and calculate whether the aggregate endpoint cost undercuts your total NAT cost.

-• ECR API and ECR DKR — if you’re pulling container images frequently in ECS or EKS, image layers can be large.
+- ECR API and ECR DKR — if you’re pulling container images frequently in ECS or EKS, image layers get large fast.
 200GB of image pulls per month costs $9.00 in NAT data processing alone

-• CloudWatch Logs — high-volume logging workloads can generate surprising data volumes
+- CloudWatch Logs — high-volume logging workloads generate surprising data at scale

-• SSM and Secrets Manager — lower volume, but these are security-sensitive services where keeping traffic off the public internet has independent value beyond cost
+- SSM and Secrets Manager — lower volume, but these are security-sensitive services where keeping traffic off the public internet has independent value beyond pure cost savings

-• SQS — if you’re running high-throughput queue-based architectures
+- SQS — worth the analysis if you’re running high-throughput queue-based architectures

 The Diminishing Returns Problem

-Here’s what experience has taught me about this approach.
-The first one or two interface endpoints you add, targeting your highest-volume services, will likely pay for themselves.
+Here’s what experience has actually taught me.
+The first one or two interface endpoints you add — targeting your highest-volume services — will likely pay for themselves.
 The third and fourth require careful volume analysis.
 By the fifth or sixth, you’re probably spending more on endpoint costs than you’d save on NAT, unless your traffic volumes are substantial.
+I’ve seen teams over-engineer this and end up paying more than before.
+Set up the gateway endpoints first.
+Then pull three months of NAT Gateway data processing costs from Cost Explorer, filter by usage type, identify which AWS services generate the most traffic, and build the business case from actual numbers before touching interface endpoints.

 NAT Instance as a Budget Alternative

-Cornered by a $150/month NAT Gateway bill with no immediate path to refactoring the application to use VPC endpoints, plenty of teams have turned to the NAT Instance as a stopgap.
-It’s old-school, predates managed NAT Gateway, and AWS’s own documentation treats it as a legacy option.
+Frustrated by a $150/month NAT Gateway bill with no immediate path to refactoring the application, plenty of teams have turned to the NAT Instance using nothing more exotic than a small EC2 instance and a modified route table.
+It’s old-school — predates managed NAT Gateway — and AWS’s own documentation treats it as a legacy option.
 But for specific use cases, particularly dev and staging environments, the economics are hard to argue with.

 A NAT Instance is just an EC2 instance running NAT software that you manage yourself.
-You disable source/destination checking on the instance, set up the routing tables to point at it, and traffic flows through it like a managed NAT Gateway.
+Disable source/destination checking on the instance, update the routing tables to point at it, and traffic flows through it the same way it would through a managed gateway.
+Simple concept.
+Genuinely cheap.

 The Cost Comparison

-Savings — roughly $29/month per environment, or $348/year just in dev.
-If you have dev, staging, and a preview environment, you’re looking at over $1,000/year in savings from switching dev-tier environments to NAT Instances.
+Roughly $29 saved per environment per month — $348/year just in dev.
+If you have dev, staging, and a preview environment, you’re looking at over $1,000/year from switching non-production environments to NAT Instances.
+That’s real money before a Series A.

 The Real Trade-offs — Don’t Skip This Part

-For production traffic that matters — transactional systems, customer-facing APIs, anything where a five-minute outage costs real money — NAT Instance probably isn’t worth the operational risk.
-For dev, staging, preview environments, internal tooling, batch processing workloads with tolerant SLAs — the $3/month instance is perfectly reasonable.
+For production traffic that actually matters — transactional systems, customer-facing APIs, anything where a five-minute outage costs real money — a NAT Instance probably isn’t worth the operational risk.
+For dev, staging, preview environments, internal tooling, batch processing with tolerant SLAs — the $3/month instance is perfectly reasonable.
+The fck-nat project on GitHub, apparently, provides a clean maintained setup script using standard Amazon Linux 2023 that runs well on t4g instances and costs nothing beyond the instance itself.
+Worth bookmarking.

 Putting It Together — A Decision Framework